Skip to main content

 About

 TR-49 is a single player puzzle game with drama, mystery and science fiction themes.
 It was developed by inkle Ltd and was released on January 21, 2026.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Narrative deduction meets audio drama, from the creators of Heaven’s Vault, Overboard! and A Highland Song.